Byskov-Soft/autonomous-data-manager/README.md

 The AI Autonomous Data Manager is a specialized data management system designed to give AI agents (like those in Cursor, Cline, or other AI-enabled editors) autonomous control over dynamically structured data collections.
 It enables AI assistants to maintain persistent memory across conversations, organize information, and manage data without human intervention.

+The server was created as an excercise to learn about MCP servers.
+How useful it is remains to be seen.
+It is provided as-is under the MIT license.

 Key features:
 - AI-driven collection creation with automatic schema validation
 - Autonomous CRUD operations by AI agents